Tutorial 2: Import the subject anatomy

 Send a bug report to MathWorks.

-To compute the linear transformation matrix between the individual MRI and the ICBM152 template, you have two available options, use the one of your choice:
+To compute a transformation between the individual MRI and the ICBM152 space, you have two available options, use the one of your choice:

-In the MRI Viewer: Click on the link "Click here to compute MNI transformation".
+In the MRI Viewer: Click on the link "Click here to compute MNI normalization".

-In the database explorer: Right-click on the MRI > Compute MNI transformation.
+In the database explorer: Right-click on the MRI > MNI normalization.

-Note that this transformation does not modify the anatomy, it just saves an affine transformation that enables the conversion between Brainstorm coordinates and MNI coordinates.
+Note that this normalization does not modify the anatomy, it just saves a transformation that enables the conversion between Brainstorm coordinates and MNI coordinates.
 After computing this transformation, you have access to one new line of information in the MRI Viewer.

-This operation also sets automatically some anatomical points (AC, PC, IH).
+This operation also sets automatically some anatomical points (AC, PC, IH) if not defined yet.
 After the computation, make sure they are correctly positioned.
-You can also run this computation while importing the anatomy, when the MRI viewer is displayed for the first time, this will save you the trouble of marking the AC/PC/IH points manually.
+You can run this computation while importing the anatomy, when the MRI viewer is displayed for the first time, this will save you the trouble of marking the AC/PC/IH points manually.

 If you do not have any individual anatomical data: Use the default anatomy